ringcentral/ringcentral-api-docs/docs/voice/supervision.md

-# Supervising Calls
+# Call Monitoring

 [RingCentral Call Monitoring](https://www.ringcentral.com/office/features/call-monitoring/overview.html) allows a person to receive a real-time audio stream so they can listen in on a call.
 The primary use case is a supervisor wishing to monitor and provide feedback on an agent's performance.

-The Supervision API allows a developer to connect to an active phone call and subsubscribe to an audio stream programatically.
+The Call Monitoring API allows a developer to connect to an active phone call and subscribe to an audio stream programatically.
 Some use cases for this API include:

 * To provide a real-time transcription of a call.
 * To use NLP and AI to assist agents in helping resolve cases faster.

 Partners today have used this API to provide RingCentral customers with call assistants that provide their agents with real-time suggestions to help provide customers with rapid and accurate recommendations.
 This scenario is visualized below.
 Once the call is established, the Supervision API can be used to connect an app to a call by providing: